Osun APC Chieftain Calls For Sanction Of Erring Members In Ifelodun

 The party Chieftain recalled that the ongoing show of shame by suspended members of the APC who are backing ignorant party members must be nipped in the bud.

-He emphasised that “a stitch in time saves nine.
+He emphasised that “a stich in time saves nine.
 They call themselves APC OMOLUABI PROGRESSIVES with APC LOGO.
 This organization has breached the constitution of the party. ”

 He stressed that rule breakers cannot be OMOLUABI and the faction is designed to inflict damage on ongoing efforts to build unity within the party in Ifelodun Local Government.